 Cadastral surveying

 The main use of this surveying is in the documentation process while transferring ownership from one person to another.
 It helps in defining the boundaries and land area calculations.
-It also called Public land survey.
+It is also known as the Public Land Survey system.

 City surveying